Analytic Solution for the Motion of Spinning Particles in Plane Gravitational Wave Spacetime: Introduction

 In this work, we focus on the leading-order spin--curvature coupling, i.e., the linear-spin approximation $\mathcal{O}(s)$.
 This approximation is well justified in many physical contexts.
 For realistic test bodies—such as spacecraft proof masses, gyroscopes~\cite{everitt_gravity_2011}, or small compact objects~\cite{Skoupy:2021asz}---the dimensionless ratio $s/m$ is typically small, and higher-order spin multipoles are negligible.
 At $\mathcal{O}(s)$, the MPD equations simplify considerably: the momentum and velocity coincide, the spin magnitude is conserved, and the curvature coupling reduces to a single linear term.
 The resulting system captures the dominant spin-dependent corrections while retaining analytic tractability.

-In this work, we provide a complete analytic solution of the MPD equations at linear order in the spin, $\mathcal{O}(s)$, in a general plane gravitational wave spacetime with arbitrary polarization functions $h_{+}(u)$ and $h_{\times}(u)$.
+In this work, we provide a complete analytic solution of the MPD equations at linear order in the spin, $\mathcal{O}(s)$, in the plane gravitational wave spacetime.
 Our approach combines two key ingredients.
 First, we construct an orthonormal tetrad that is explicitly parallel transported along geodesics.
 Projecting the spin vector onto this tetrad yields three conserved quantities at $\mathcal{O}(s)$, supplementing the three Killing constants associated with the isometric symmetries of the plane wave spacetime.
 Taken together, these six constants fully determine the momentum and spin at linear order.
 The resulting equations for the transverse momenta decouple naturally, allowing the worldline components $y(u)$, $z(u)$ and the longitudinal coordinate $x(u)$ to be obtained by single integrals.
-Our solution does not rely on specific waveform choices or particular initial conditions, and therefore applies to all plane wave profiles admissible in Rosen coordinates.

 The paper is organized as follows.
 In Sec.~\ref{sec:MPD} we review the MPD equations under the Tulczyjew--Dixon SSC.
 Sec.~\ref{sec:spacetime} summarizes the geometry of plane waves and the associated Killing constants.
 In Sec.~\ref{sec:tetrad} we construct the parallel-transported tetrad and identify the spin-induced constants of motion.
 Sec.~\ref{sec:solution} presents the complete $\mathcal{O}(s)$ solution of the MPD system and the resulting analytic worldline.
 We conclude in Sec.~\ref{sec:discussion} with a discussion of implications and possible future directions.